 The Agriculture Lectures were given within the last year of Dr Steiner's life and during a period of seriously ill health.
 There were doubts he would be able to even present these lectures.
 Apart from his health issues, these lectures were squeezed into his extremely busy schedule, and not reviewed by him before he died.
-On top of these limitations we also need to consider the limitations the translation process brings to the work.
+On top of this we also need to consider the limitations the translation process brings to the work.

-This course of lectures presents several significant problems of comprehension, which have not been adequately addressed in the subsequent 80 years, and which has lead to important parts of the course 'being set aside'.
-Even worse, a garbled incohesive version of the story Dr Steiner presented, has developed and is now widely propagated.
+This course of lectures, when read in isolation, presents several significant problems of comprehension.
+These confusions have not been adequately addressed in the subsequent 90 years, which has lead to important parts of the course 'being set aside', by many community leaders.
+Even worse, a garbled version of the story Dr Steiner presented, has developed and is now widely propagated, as 'quasi official'.
+(27)

-Given this long intervening time period, and the stagnant state of Biodynamic theology, it is appropriate to consider these lectures as 'unedited by the author', which in turn leaves open the possibility of some subsequent editing.
-It is upon this premise, that I have taken the liberty to reorganise and edit sections of the text, in a manner Dr Steiner may have done, with the aim of producing a cohesive manuscript, compatible with the world view he presented in his medical lecture series', given before and during this period of his life.
+Given this long intervening time period, and the stagnant state of Biodynamic theology and practice, it is appropriate to consider these lectures as 'unedited by the author', which in turn leaves open the possibility of some subsequent editing.
+It is upon this premise, that I have taken the liberty to reorganise and edit sections of the text, in a manner Dr Steiner may have done, with the aim of producing a cohesive manuscript, compatible with the world view he presented in his medical lecture series', given before and after the Agriculture lectures.

-This re-organisation can hopefully provide resolutions for understanding the pivotal role of the energetic 'bodies' and their subsequent manifestation as the Cosmic and Earthly activities, upon which all the practical suggestions made in the course, rest.
+This re-organisation aims to provide resolutions for understanding the pivotal role the energetic 'bodies', and their subsequent manifestation as the Cosmic and Earthly activities, have upon all the practical suggestions made in the course.

-I have taken the liberty of making my additions in the first person, and left any adjustments or additions to the original text, in italics, so that back referencing can be made.
-The base text is from the 1938 translation based upon Lili Koliskos shorthand notes.
+I have made my additions in the first person, and left any adjustments or additions to the original text, in italics, so that back referencing can be made.
+The base text is from the 1938 translation of Lili Koliskos shorthand notes of the course.
 This is available in full at the www.garudabd.org online books section.

-In an attempt to provide a fuller picture, I have also taken the liberty of adding in Dave Robison's translation of Dr Lievegoed's 1951 masterpiece (20) on the double planetary activities, as this expands wonderfully on the basic text.
+To provide a fuller picture, I have added parts of Dave Robison's translation of Dr Lievegoed's 1951 masterpiece (20) on the double planetary activities, as this expands on the brief planetary indications in the original text.

 The diagrams I provide, are orientated towards the northern hemisphere Zenith and are thus best viewed facing south.
 They can also be orientated to the Earth's north magnetic pole.
 Copies of this orientation are available in my 2010 writings.
-(24)

-Glen Atkinson
+(24) Glen Atkinson